Climate for Learning

 • Relationships between staff and pupils are built on mutual respect and a culture of high standards

-• High standards of behavior, discipline and positive attitudes to learning are insisted upon – monitored through our Learning Score system
+• High standards of behaviour, discipline and positive attitudes to learning are insisted upon – monitored through our Learning Score system

 • There is spiritual, moral, social and cultural development to ensure that pupils are prepared to be reflective about, and responsible for, their actions as good citizens